guoliveira/data-engineer-zoomcamp-project/README.md

-# Weather in Portugal in the last 30 years 😎
+# Average Temperature in Portugal in the last 20 years 😎
 ## Data Engineer Zoomcamp Capstone Project

 This capstone project was developed under the scope of the [Data Engineer Zoomcamp by DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp) (the biggest Data community in the internet - [DTC](https://datatalks.club/)).